Dropping and Withdrawing From Classes

 - The Student Aid Report (SAR) from the Department of Education after submission of the FAFSA.

-- Central Georgia Technical College will provide written notification to the student identifying the documents required for the verification process.
+- Central Georgia Technical College will provide electronic notification through the Financial Aid Forms portal to the student identifying the documents required for the verification process.
 These notifications will be sent to the student periodically until the documents are received.
-The student can also check their Banner Self-Service account for this information.
+The student can also check their Titan Experience account for this information.

 - As a courtesy, CGTC’s Financial Aid office may contact students by phone to encourage them to submit documents to complete the verification process.